 Download your copy today

 Click the Add to Cart button to make your purchase and start reading your copy of Understanding Lenses Part II right away.
-Payment is by PayPal or credit card (the price is converted to your local currency before you finalise the transaction).
+Payment is by PayPal or credit card.
 Don’t forget to check out the eBook bundles (below) to make some great savings.

 I’m so confident that my eBooks will help improve your photography that I give you an unconditional guarantee.
 If, for any reason, you’re not satisfied with your purchase just let me know within six months and I’ll refund the purchase price in full, no questions asked.